How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 Speed Matters

-Socials monitors WG-Gesucht and 40+ other housing platforms and sends you matching listings the moment they appear, straight to your WhatsApp.
+Socials monitors WG-Gesucht and 40+ other housing sites and sends you matching listings the moment they appear, straight to your WhatsApp.
 In a market as competitive as Munich, being first isn't just helpful, it's often the only way to get a response.

 Writing Your Application